PicsArt/cppbind/docs/04_advanced_features/02_adding_language.rst

 Here we include code snippets and type converter snippets, variable definitions and define some variables for root node.

 After these preparations the tool is ready to be run for a new `my_lang` language.
-If the user wants to generate meaningful bindings with the correct target language syntax, he needs to define correct code snippets for class, function and other cxx nodes, and also define type converter snippets for all the types he wants to use.
+If the user wants to generate meaningful bindings with the correct target language syntax, he/she needs to define correct code snippets for class, function and other cxx entities, and also must define type converter snippets for all the types user wants to use.